sainaadira/stillnessApp/README.md

 HTML, CSS, JavaScript, React, Node, Express,MongoDB, Passport,  Twilio for text messaging, Material UI library.

 ## Future Optimizations
 This application currently does not allow a user to opt out of receiving text messages.
-In the future, I would like to implement this opttion.
+In the future, I would like to implement this option.
 I would also like to add more features to the journaling section so users can have the choice to change their font/font color and size (for accessibility or just to have the option to do so).